preciofishbone/OmniaDocsG2/blocks/general-block-settings/index.rst

 General Block Settings
 ===========================================

+**(This page is beeing edited - a major update.
+Check back later.)**

-The Layout tab contains settings that are general for most blocks, but scoped for each block.
+The Layout tab and the Advanced tab contains settings that are general for most blocks, but scoped for each block.

 .. image:: layout-tab.png